Updated August 2017

 People read about drug cartels and related murders in Mexico and think all of Mexico is dangerous.
 No one seems to grasp just how big Mexico is.
 Violence tends to be localized.

-This was brought home to me only recently on a regular Sunday evening at home.
+This feature of living hre was brought home to me the first year here during a regular Sunday evening at home in El Cerritos, where I shared a house.

-My friend and colleague Veronica and I came in from the beach to find Daniel, my housemate’s Mexican boyfriend, outside on the front patio muscling the plywood boards into place for the end of what had been a pretty active hurricane season.
+My friend Veronica and I came in from the beach to find Daniel, my housemate’s Mexican boyfriend, outside on the front patio muscling the plywood boards off the back windows at the end of what had been a fairly active hurricane season.

 “What’s he still doing here?”
 Veronica asked, alarmed.
-Daniel has a good position in Culiacan, several hours from Mazatlán and the capital city of Sinaloa, a two hour drive from Mazatlán, and I confess, doesn't have the greatest reputation.
-He makes week-end visits to his grandmother and my housemate driving a nice late model pick-up truck.
-“He needs to get out of here,” she warned.
+Daniel has a good position in Culiacan, several hours from Mazatlán and the capital city of Sinaloa, a two hour drive from Mazatlán, and a city that I confess doesn't have the greatest reputation (although it's inhabitants believe differently).
+Daniel makes week-end visits to his grandmother and his girlfriend driving a nice late model pick-up truck.
+“He needs to get out of here,” she said.

 The conversation was food for thought.
 Without having heard it, would I one night decided to hop in my car and drive to Culiacan?
 The answer is no.